fortran-lang/fpm-docs/pages/spec/publish.md

 ### Token

-You need to generate a token for the namespace to upload a package.
+After having created a namespace, you will need to generate a token to upload a package to that namespace.
 You can do this on the website as well.
 The token is used to authenticate the upload and is linked to your username.
 Do not share the token with anyone else.
 The token also expires after a certain amount of time.
 You can generate a new token after the old one has expired.

 ### Version